Alleviation of anomalies from the non-oscillatory vacuum in loop quantum cosmology: Introduction

 In this work, we consider LQC but we depart from previous analyses in two ways, both related to the ambiguities present in the construction of the cosmological model at hand.
 First, we adopt the equations of motion derived from hybrid LQC \cite{Gomar2014,Gomar2015,hyb-vs-dress,hybrid:ElizagaNavascues2021} , mainly motivated by the fact that so far no Bayesian analysis comparing predictions with observations has been conducted adopting such prescription.
 One of its advantages is that the equations of motion for the perturbations are hyperbolic at the bounce, unlike those of the dressed metric approach \cite{hyb-vs-dress,Iteanu2022}.
-The other main distinction from previous studies is the choice of initial conditions for perturbations, that we choose to be the Non-Oscillatory (NO) vacuum \cite{deBlas2016,CastelloGomar2017,Elizaga_Navascu_s_2018}.
-It minimizes oscillations in the primordial power spectrum, and leads to a power spectrum that is the near-scale invariant one of $\Lambda$CDM with exponential power suppression in the infrared and some small oscillations in intermediate scales.
+The other main distinction from previous Bayesian analyses is the choice of initial conditions for perturbations, that we choose to be the so-called Non-Oscillatory (NO) vacuum.
+This state has been motivated in previous LQC literature and shown to display interesting properties that make it an appealing vacuum choice \cite{deBlas2016,CastelloGomar2017,Elizaga_Navascu_s_2018, menava, ElizagaNavascues2021}.
+However a full understanding of its physical consequences requires a proper statistical analysis.
+This is the main aim of our present work, completing in this way those previous analyses based on this vacuum choice.
+More specifically, the NO vacuum minimizes oscillations in the primordial power spectrum, and leads to a power spectrum that is the near-scale invariant one of $\Lambda$CDM with exponential power suppression in the infrared and some small oscillations in intermediate scales.
+Furthermore, this state can be seen as a particular state of low energy, which minimizes the energy density when smeared along a given time window \cite{mno-sles}.
 Vacua within the same family show also a strong suppression at infrared wavenumbers and free of oscillations \cite{menava}.
 The scale at which these effects occur depends on initial conditions of the background at the bounce and the freedom in the choice of initial vacua there.
 Here, we leave this scale as a free parameter in a first instance.
 We perform a Bayesian analysis of the model, from which we are able to show that the data prefers some of the effects to be within the observable range.
 Guided by this analysis, we are able to fix some initial conditions and investigate their effect on the aforementioned anomalies.
 The goal is to investigate the observational consequences of this particular model with this choice of vacuum.
 On the other hand, this is also relevant for other vacua within LQC which lead to power suppression of infrared modes in the primordial power spectrum \cite{deBlas2016,Ashtekar2020,Agullo2020,Martin-Benito2021,ElizagaNavascues2021}.
 Thus, we contribute to the goal of understanding whether there are some robust features from LQC in predictions that transcend these ambiguities.
+Throughout we will perform comparisons with $\Lambda$CDM, by which we mean the standard inflationary paradigm with the Bunch-Davies vacuum for cosmological perturbations at the onset of inflation.

 The structure of this papers is as follows.
 In section \ref{sec:anomalies} we briefly review the three aforementioned anomalies.
 Section \ref{sec:results in LQC} is dedicated to results for the model we are considering within LQC.
 We present the Bayesian analysis of the model with all parameters free, and then fix initial conditions to investigate possible alleviation of anomalies in concrete cases.
 Finally, section \ref{sec:conclusions} is dedicated to concluding remarks.
 We have also included two appendices with some details of our calculations.